schwalbe10/qrGenerator/README.md

 ![sample](./sample.png)

-\* I recommend using this app by a web browser on PCs or Safari on iPhone.
+\* I recommend using this app by your PC if you want to download it.

 # Build Setup
 ```bash